UPCOMING TALKS/PANELS

 International Center of Photography / New York, NY

-Organized by The Judith Center in collaboration with the Magnum Foundation, and hosted at the International Center of Photography, New York, this event will be the second of two lectures led by the Ukrainian curator Kateryna Radchenko, exploring how particular image-making technologies have impacted photography and its creators, such as excluding women on both sides of the camera.
-The International Center of Photography lecture will be followed by a roundtable discussion featuring Cynthia Young, the Director of the Robert Capa and Cornell Capa Archive, moderated by Kathryn Andrews, Founder and Director of the Judith Center.
+Organized by The Judith Center in collaboration with the Magnum Foundation, and hosted at the International Center of Photography, New York, this event is the second of two lectures led by the Ukrainian curator Kateryna Radchenko, exploring how particular image-making technologies have impacted photography and its creators, such as excluding women on both sides of the camera.
+The International Center of Photography lecture is followed by a roundtable discussion featuring Cynthia Young, the Director of the Robert Capa and Cornell Capa Archive, moderated by Kathryn Andrews, Founder and Director of the Judith Center.

 PARTICIPANTS: